Reginald Hildyard: Military career

 Hildyard was commissioned as a second lieutenant into the Queen's Own Royal West Kent Regiment in 1896.
 He was promoted to lieutenant in 1899, captain in 1904, major in 1915, colonel in 1919, major general in 1929, lieutenant general in 1934, and general in 1938.

 Hildyard served in South Africa during the Second Boer War of 1899–1902, receiving the Queen's Medal with four clasps and the King's Medal with two clasps; from 1900 to 1903 he was employed with the South African Constabulary and served as Aide-de-camp (ADC) to the lieutenant general commanding in South Africa, from 1904 to 1905, then as ADC to the General Officer Commanding, Africa, from 1905 to 1908.
 He was a General Staff Officer (3rd grade) at the War Office from 1911 to 1913, then Brigade-Major in the Southern Command, 1913 to 1914, and passed the Staff College.

 He served in the First World War of 1914–1918, was seven times mentioned in despatches, and was appointed a Companion of the Distinguished Service Order and a Companion of the Order of St Michael and St George.
 He was promoted to temporary lieutenant colonel in October 1915, when he was assigned as general staff officer, grade 1 (GSO1) of the 13th (Western) Division, in succession to Brigadier General Webb Gillman.
 He was promoted again, now to brevet colonel, in January 1919.

-He was also appointed a Companion of the Order of the Bath in 1928 and appointed to command the 2nd Rhine Brigade later that year.
-He served as General Officer Commanding the 43rd (Wessex) Infantry Division, Territorial Army, from 1930 to 1934, and was appointed a Knight Commander of the Order of the Bath in 1936.
+He was also appointed a Companion of the Order of the Bath (CB) in the 1928 Birthday Honours and appointed to command the 2nd Rhine Brigade later that year.
+He served as General Officer Commanding the 43rd (Wessex) Infantry Division, Territorial Army, from 1930 to 1934, and was promoted to Knight Commander of the Order of the Bath in the 1936 New Year Honours.